brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 - A Windows Azure subscription
 - A bacpac file in Windows Azure storage (previous lab)
-- Visual Studio 2012 Ultimate or Visual Studio 2013 Ultimate RC
+- Visual Studio 2013 Ultimate RC
+- SQL Server 2012 Express

 <a name="Setup"></a>
 ### Setup ###